 Forest of Dean Writers Collection

-The Forest of Dean Writers Collection is a two-year project.
-It’s a partnership between the Dean Heritage Centre and the University of Gloucestershire.
-Together, we aim to create a unique collection of literary papers from Forest of Dean authors.
+The Forest of Dean Writers Collection project ran between 2023 to 2026 as a partnership between the Dean Heritage Centre and the University of Gloucestershire.
+Together, we have created a unique collection of literary papers from Forest of Dean authors.

-This collection will cover over 200 years.
+This collection covers over 200 years.
 The Forest of Dean, recognised mainly for its landscape and industry, has also long functioned as a centre of creativity and literary heritage.

 The new collection features unique materials, including: